[This is a multi-part series.]

 4) Booked: Literature in the Soul of Me by Karen Swallow Prior (2012) — Written by an academic, this one is a bit different, in that it is overtly also about the integration of faith into one’s reading and intellectual life.
 Prior has made a strong and somewhat polemical case for reading as a way to “make us more human“, by which she means spiritual.
 It is important to note that she does not want us to think that reading makes us moral or better human beings— which is another related school of thought.

-Through the telling of her own life, her struggles with faith and the reading of literary classics and poetry, Prior provides an earnest, insightful and, often, humorous case for books.
+Through the telling of her own life, her struggles with faith, and the reading of literary classics and poetry, Prior provides an earnest, insightful and, often, humorous case for books.
 Each of the book’s chapters is organized around a particular work of literature (all Western Canon), along with personal anecdotes and literary explication.
 The book doesn’t sound as sharp as some might assume it to be.
 Certainly, it comes with a healthy dose of literary and spiritual evangelism, so if that’s not your cuppa tea, then I’d move right along.

 5) The Books That Mattered: A Reader’s Memoir by Frye Gaillard (2012) — An award-winning journalist, writer, and lyricist, Gaillard has typically focused on the history of the Southern US — race, politics, culture — throughout his career.
 The books that he has enjoyed as a reader throughout his life have, naturally, been those that shed more light on socio-cultural issues.
 In many ways, this book is entirely different from the one above because Gaillard writes with a natural modesty and gives us almost lyrically-written vignettes of his life growing up in the deep South, surrounded by rich history and the traditions of oral storytelling.
 Gaillard’s favorite writers and works range from the classical greats to various obscure ones and from novels to poems and songs.
 And, through it all, he gives us gentle insights on why they’ve fascinated him and why they’ve continued to endure.
 Even though he has a specific chapter dedicated to “Southern Voices”, his deep knowledge of the literature of the South shines throughout the book across almost all the chapters.
-A lot of the back-stories behind the works that he presents were pieced together by both research and conversations with other scholars, and related quite deliciously in places too.
+A lot of the back-stories behind the works were pieced together by both research and conversations with other scholars, and related quite deliciously in places too.

 What I loved most is how Gaillard’s prose takes us back quite deftly to the times that the works were either created in or based on — so that, if you’re coming upon a book the first time here, you will fall in love with it and if it happens to be one of your favorites, you will fall in love with it all over again.